 When fat pads beneath the skin shrink, they can also cause discoloration under the eye.
 “This change often occurs due to fluctuations in body weight, with weight loss causing a disproportionate loss of facial volume, and the result being a deepened ‘tear trough,’” says Howe.

 Under-eye puffiness is another occasional problem many of us face, whether it is swollen bags or accompanying dark circles.
 Under-eye puffiness is caused by swelling, which is an excess of water in the tissue.
-“Such fluid accumulates over a night’s sleep, when the head is recumbent, and upon waking, the under-eye puffiness will be at its worst and will decrease over the course of the day, as our upright posture allows the fluid to drain,” says Howe.
-“Allergies such as hay fever, high sodium levels in our food, and alcohol all can contribute to under-eye puffiness, too.”
+“Such fluid accumulates over a night’s sleep when the head is recumbent, and upon waking, the under-eye puffiness will be at its worst and will decrease over the course of the day, as our upright posture allows the fluid to drain,” says Howe.
+“Allergies such as hay fever, high sodium levels in our food and alcohol all can contribute to under-eye puffiness, too.”

-How do you treat dark circles?
+How do you treat dark rings under eyes?

 Under-eye bags love to stay chill, and a cool compress can cause the local blood vessels to constrict, lessening swelling and diminishing puffiness.
 “Eye creams with caffeine can also help constrict blood vessels and therefore reduce the amount of fluid accumulating,” says King.
 She also suggests to “drink more water, eat less salt and sleep propped up on a couple of pillows so the fluid does not all collect in the under-eye area.”

 But what about dark circles?
 Eliminating dark circles can be tricky, especially if they are hereditary.
-King suggests a few things: get plenty of sleep, keep hydrated, do not smoke, eat a well-balanced diet, and treat allergies with an oral antihistamine.
+King suggests a few things: Get plenty of sleep, keep hydrated, do not smoke, eat a well-balanced diet, and treat allergies with an oral antihistamine.

-Howe is a fan of using hyaluronic acid fillers such as Restylane or Restylane Defyne — costing between $750-$1200 (depending on where you live) — to treat sunken tear troughs and diminish the appearance of dark circles by adding volume back to the face.
+Howe is a fan of using hyaluronic acid fillers such as Restylane or Restylane Defyne — costing between $750-$1,200 (depending on where you live) — to treat sunken, dark tear troughs and diminish the appearance of blue-black circles by adding volume back to the face.
 “I would want an experienced injector to treat this area, as it’s prone to bruising and requires a precise touch,” he says.
 Fillers sometimes cause bruising, but the risk is minimized if a patient avoids aspirin, ibuprofen, vitamin E or any other blood thinners for five days prior to the treatment, according to Howe.
 The treatment can last from six months up to a year, depending on how fast your body dissolves the filler.

 So what antioxidants and ingredients should you be on the lookout for?
-Lutein is an antioxidant found in leafy green vegetables, and works to protect against free-radical damage and blue light.
-Additionally, ginseng root has been found to have protective effects against skin aging, and is an effective ingredient in strengthening the skin under the eye and diminishing puffiness.
+Lutein is an antioxidant found in leafy green vegetables and works to protect against free-radical damage and blue light.
+Additionally, ginseng root has been found to have protective effects against skin aging and is an effective ingredient in strengthening the skin under the eye and diminishing puffiness.

-How do you hide dark circles?
+How do you hide dark circles under eyes?